mwydmuch/napkinXC/README.md

-    --topK                  Predict top-k labels (default = 5) --threshold             Predict labels with probability above the threshold (default = 0) --thresholds            Path to a file with threshold for each label --setUtility            Type of set-utility function for prediction using ubop, rbop, ubopHsm, ubopMips models.
+    --topK                  Predict top-k labels (default = 5) --threshold             Predict labels with probability above the threshold (default = 0) --thresholds            Path to a file with threshold for each label --setUtility            Type of set-utility function for prediction using svbopFull, svbopHf, svbopMips models.
                             Set-utility functions: uP, uF1, uAlfa, uAlfaBeta, uDeltaGamma
                             See: https://arxiv.org/abs/1906.08129

     Set-Utility:
-    --alfa
+    --alpha
     --beta
     --delta
     --gamma